 - The individual buyer normally has no power to negotiate the price with the manufacturer because they only purchase a limited number of products, which seems almost impossible to ask manufacturers to reduce the price to the same level as distributors.

 The next element is the threat of new entrants, this aspect highlights the new players, who have the ability to enter the market due to the fact that they have a greater financial capability, brand image, and reputation.
 For this reason, those players can pose a real threat to existing players.

 In addition, the threat of new entrants will be determined by the level of difficulty of a certain industry and its attractiveness.
-For example, the Automotive industry will be considered medium to high ( almost impossible to jump in the industry) because new players will require to have the strong financial capability and solid assets in place to compete with other competitors.
+For example, the Automotive industry will be considered medium to high ( almost impossible to jump into the industry) because new players will require to have strong financial capability and solid assets in place to compete with other competitors.